Skip to Content

 In these cases, it's really important to control an exit from the business that protects the directors as much as possible in the circumstances.

-Some insolvency avenues may have adverse affects on operational licences, both for the business and the directors.
+Some avenues may have adverse affects on operational licences, both for the business and the directors.

 Cash flow financing